-Did you know that your Audiologist has a role to play in helping you keep your brain sharp, even as you age?
+Did you know that your hearing clinician has a role to play in helping you keep your brain sharp, even as you age?

 Healthy aging isn’t just about diet, skincare and workout regimens, although each of these also plays an important role in helping us look and feel our best.